 All that exertion required a bit of calming down, re-energising and refuelling though.
 Kas grabbed a massage, which also included a free lower leg clean, and then grabbed her free beer.
 We both needed to eat so we went and grabbed pizzas from the van outside.
 They were surprisingly good.
 And during the boring bits I did even more reading.

 When we got up in the morning we were both in the mood to get full value out of a Premier Inn breakfast.
-We woke up a bit earlier than we thought we might and were ready early, so we dived into the restaurant and started on some eating whilst waiting for Dennis, Linda and the kids to come over.
-Actually, Dennis bought the girls over before him and Linda were really ready.
+We woke up a bit earlier than we thought we might and were ready early, so we dived into the restaurant and started on some eating whilst waiting for Grandad, Nana and the kids to come over.
+Actually, Grandad bought the girls over before him and Nana were really ready.
 We spent ages there and ate quite a lot.

 Before driving home we made one more trip over to Lime House School to attend the awards ceremony.
 It was one of those “everyone who turns up gets a prize” jobs, but in a good way.
 Kas got a special award as a glamorous finisher.